 Pharm.D (Doctor of Pharmacy)

-The Doctor of Pharmacy (D. Pharm.) programme at MIT-WPU is a six-year professional degree designed for students from the 12th standard (PCM/PCB) who wish to pursue a career in pharmaceuticals.
-The course covers essential areas such as pharmacy practice, pharmaceutical chemistry, pharmacology, pharmacotherapy, clinical research, and pharmacovigilance.
+The Doctor of Pharmacy (Pharm.D) programme at MIT-WPU is a six-year professional degree designed for students of 12th standard (PCM/PCB) who wish to pursue a career in pharmaceuticals.
+The programme covers essential areas such as pharmacy practice, pharmaceutical chemistry, pharmacology, pharmacotherapy, clinical research, and pharmacovigilance.
 It integrates both theoretical knowledge and practical skills, ensuring a comprehensive understanding of the field.

 The programme bridges the gap between theory and practice through co-curricular activities, including hospital rotations, clinical exposure, and experience in pharmaceutical chains.
 Students will receive hands-on training using advanced pharmaceutical tools and technologies, with opportunities to engage in independent research projects and access state-of-the-art laboratories.